ttytm/webview/README.md

 ## Usage

-Before the first use, build the webview C library to which the webview V module will bind.
+After the installation, build the webview C library to which the webview V module will bind.\
+You can re-run the script at any point to rebuild the library with the latest upstream changes.

 ```sh
 # For installations from source